Chadowo/gosu-mruby-wrapper/README.md

 ## Summary

-This wrapper makes use of MRuby and the [mruby-gosu](https://github.com/cyberarm/mruby-gosu) mrbgem to create a simple executable that can run Gosu games easily and painlessly on desktop platforms.
+This wrapper makes use of MRuby and the [mruby-gosu](https://github.com/cyberarm/mruby-gosu) mgem (by Cyberarm) to create a simple executable that can run Gosu games easily and painlessly on desktop platforms.

 ## Building